Open | Closes 21 July 2022

-Our funded PhD Studentships support the training of a graduate student in the areas of understanding, preventing and curing vision disorders.
+We fund PhD Studentships to support the training of graduate students in the areas of understanding, preventing and finding treatments for eye conditions and vision disorders.

 We believe it’s critical to support and invest in the leaders of tomorrow.
-Our PhD Studentships allow us to train and support early-stage researchers in their journey to become tomorrow’s leaders.
+Our PhD Studentships enable training and support for early-stage researchers in their journey to become tomorrow’s leaders.

 Application deadline and decision timelines